rivalrockets/rivalrockets.github.com/_posts/2008-05-15-lan-parties-observed.md

 > </p>

 <p class="MsoNormal">
-  Sad part is how much of it is true&#8230; Nevertheless there will actually be a LAN this Saturday afternoon (providied everything stays on task) into the night.
+  Sad part is how much of it is true...
+Nevertheless there will actually be a LAN this Saturday afternoon (providied everything stays on task) into the night.
 Use the above statements to remember what to <em>not</em> let happen.
 </p>